m4rtin195/EV-IoT-Kit/_docs/sigfox.md

 <br>
 <br>

-[^1]: To be exact, more regions with different radio configurations exists around the globe, and not all modems supports more, or all of them.
-But there are also those who do, and switching between them is automatic.
+[^1]: To be exact, more regions with different radio configurations exists around the globe, and not all modems support more, or all of them.
+But there are also those who do, and switching between them is fully automatic.
 Search for *Sigfox Monarch*.

 [^2]: or 600Hz in some radio-configuration regions.